xhenos/kodo/content/help/faq/index.md

 ### KissManga and MangaRock
 :::: el-collapse
-::: el-collapse-item title="Where is KissManga?"
+:::el-collapse-item title="Where is KissManga?"
 **KissManga** went under permanently in August 2020, we will not add something that doesn't exist back..
 :::
-::: el-collapse-item title="Where is MangaRock"
-**MangaRock** converted from a piracy app and went legit, they are now called **INKR** but is nowhere near what they were before.
+:::el-collapse-item title="Where is MangaRock" **MangaRock** converted from a piracy app and went legit, they are now called **INKR** but is nowhere near what they were before.
 :::
 ::::